vikjg/ELM-with-Iterative-Optimizations/README.md

 Update 11/7/2023:
 Implementation of the BUPA and Iris datasets from UCI Machine Learning Repository.
 Now have examples of both the regressor and classifier working properly.
 In the above mentioned datasets, I need to implement a shuffling of data and a breakdown of the dataset to seperate the training and test data.
 Next steps are still accuracy, timing, and efficiency.

+Update 11/8/2023:
+Implementation of Wine, Abalone, and Glass datasets.
+Proper batch manipulation with shuffling now included alongside time and RAM measurements.
+Time for data visualization, runs with different parameters, and maybe some fun applications such as Statcast data.